 A quick “drive” of this segment of highway using Google Street View does find warning signs for deer, cyclists, equestrians and narrow, winding road marked with a double or single solid yellow line.

-The last 24 hour roadway summary available on line from the Ministry of Transportation and Infrastructure (MOTI) is for July 15, 2012.
+The last 24 hour roadway summary available on line from the Ministry of Transportation and Infrastructure (MOTI) is current to 2020.
 It shows a total of 575 vehicles passing the counting station with a peak of 63 vehicles at 3:00 in the afternoon.
 It is not exceptionally busy here.

 Under the Motor Vehicle Act, rural highways are automatically limited to a speed of 80 km/h unless there is a sign posted to permit something different.
 The use of a 50 zone ends sign without the indication of a different speed is unusual.
 I wonder if it was intended to leave a small doubt in the driver’s mind as to what the speed limit might be and result in a more gradual increase in speed here?

 The MOTI has a blog article titled How Speed Limits are Set in BC: The Ultimate Guide.
 There are many considerations taken into account before a speed limit is chosen, including local land use, highway geometry, traffic volume and speeds, collision and use history, as well as how the current highway is constructed.